johnbeve/PHI-696/Project-3/README.md

   (d)  Functional
+Object property: characteristic of
+The definition of “characteristic of” in Protege states: “a relation between a specifically dependent continuant (the characteristic) and any other entity (the bearer), in which the characteristic depends on the bearer for its existence.”
+This object property seems very cagey as a functional relation, which I’m sure is 1) helpful and 2) intentional in the ontology.
+However, the definition of a functional relation includes that: “if multiple individuals are specified as values for the property then these values will be inferred to denote the same object” (http://protegeproject.github.io/protege/views/object-property-characteristics/).
+This bothers me for the property of “characteristic of.”
+If it is possible for a thing to be “characteristic of” multiple objects, will this be even more problematic?
+The definition of the object property in Protege may eliminate this concern.
+But this seems too restrictive or reductionary for a concept like “characteristic of.”
+It is characteristic of myself (and many others) to enjoy rum, but this relation should not then designate each rum-enjoyer as the same object.

   (e)  Inverse Functional
+  Object property: has characteristic
+  The only Inverse Functional object property in Protege is "has characteristic," the inverse property of "characteristic of."
+My reasoning for not marking "has charactertistic" as Inverse Functional is therefore similar to my reasoning above for "characteristic of."
+Part of the definition of Inverse Functional includes: "In other words, there can be at most one incoming relationship along the property for that individual.
+Note that, if multiple individuals are specified as incoming values for the property then these values will be inferred to denote the same object" (http://protegeproject.github.io/protege/views/object-property-characteristics/).
+My problem is with how restrictive this relation is when combined with the definition of the object property "has characteristic."

 ```

 3. Model the following natural language expressions using terms from BFO and RO; you are welcome to introduce new terms where needed: